scottmillers/Terraform/aws/tiers/catalyst8000v/TechnicalDesign.md

 - 5.3 GiB memory
 - Up to 25 Gigabit network performance

-Unlike the c5 or c5d, which can use up to eight queues for packet processing, the C5n Elastic Network Interface (ENI) can make use of up to 32 queues, giving C5n instances a high amount of network bandwidth — up to 100 Gbps on the c5.18xlarge.
+Unlike the c5 or c5d instance types, which can use up to eight queues for packet processing, the C5n Elastic Network Interface (ENI) can make use of up to 32 queues, giving C5n instances a high amount of network bandwidth — up to 100 Gbps on the c5.18xlarge.

-We will adjust the instance type as needed to meet the performance requirements of the Cisco Catalyst 8000v Service Controller and Service Node.
+We will adjust the instance type as needed to meet our performance requirements.

 This [Cisco documentation](https://www.cisco.com/c/en/us/td/docs/routers/C8000V/AWS/deploying-c8000v-on-amazon-web-services/deploy-c8000v-on-amazon-web-services.html#task_1084927)  list the supported instance types.

-### Storage Requirements
+## Storage Requirements

 When you create an EC2 instance from the Cisco AMI the root volume uses a 16 GiB unencrypted gp2 volume.
 This cannot be changed.
-For the Service Controller and Node I will add a 2TB gp3 EBS volumes for the software.
+For the Cisco Service Controller and Node I will add a 2TB gp3 EBS volume.

-### Network Bandwidth Requirements
+## Network Bandwidth Requirements

 We need 10 Gbps of bandwidth for the Service Controller and Service Node.
 The c5n.large instance type provides up to 25 Gbps of network performance.
 However, this [AWS documentation](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-instance-network-bandwidth.html) says "Baseline bandwidth for single-flow traffic is limited to 5 Gbps when instances are not in the same cluster placement group.
 To reduce latency and increase single-flow bandwidth, try one of the following:
 - Use a cluster placement group to achieve up to 10 Gbps bandwidth for instances within the same placement group.